luchagomez/cashier/Readme.md

 This repository contains the tests for the cashier funtionality.
 The tests are written in JavaScript using mocha.
-To run the tests, the following dependencies are required:
+To run the tests, make sure to have installed node.js and run the following to install the ependencies required:
-1. node.js
-2. npm install
+1.npm install

 Please make sure these dependencies are installed before running the tests.